AMReX-Astro/Castro/docs_new/source/EOSNetwork.rst

-The nuclear network serves two purposes: it defines the fluid components used in both the equation of state and the hydrodynamics, and it evolves those components through a nuclear burning step.  comes with a general_null network (which lives in the Networks/ directory).
+The nuclear network serves two purposes: it defines the fluid components used in both the equation of state and the hydrodynamics, and it evolves those components through a nuclear burning step.
+Castro comes with a general_null network (which lives in the Networks/ directory).
 This is a bare interface for a nuclear reaction network.
 No reactions are enabled, and no auxiliary variables are accepted.
 It contains several sets of isotopes; for example,